GeminiCCCC/SystemDesign/go.md

 * Open -> Send Allow, Receive Allow
 * Closed -> Send Block, Receive Allow
 * Signaling with data has to be one goroutine to another, while sginaling without data can be from one gorouting to multiple go routines which is really the channel state change
+* Waiting for task: child goroutine is blocked, waiting for task to be passed
+* Waiting for result: main goroutine is blocked waiting for the result to be signaled from child goroutine
+* Waiting for Finished: use ```ch := make(chan struct{})```, child goroutine call close(ch), and main goroutines will receive siganal wihout data, and unblocked
+* Pooling: multiple child goroutines are waiting for tasks to be signaled by doing ``` for p:= range ch ```, when main gorouting send signal to channel, a random child goroutine will receive the signal and do the work